nathan-hess/maha-research-utils/README.md

 > **Warning**
 > The MahaUtils source code and documentation refers to the "Maha Multics" software in a number of places.  **The "Maha Multics" software is NOT related to the [Multics operating system](https://en.wikipedia.org/wiki/Multics).**  It is an unrelated fluid simulation software designed for analyzing hydraulic pumps and motors.

+Most of the tools in this package were originally separate scripts, written by Nathan Hess during various research work.
+They were combined into a single Python package as a way to reduce duplicate code, ensure these "utility scripts" were tested and robust, and make it easier to share the code.

 ## Installation